 What is Legionella Control?

 Key factors in controlling the risk from Legionella and Legionnaire’s Disease include water temperature management, water age, and disinfectant levels.
+These are factors that require the expertise of the engineering company that specializes in controlling Legionella, Legionella Control Systems.

 With regard to water temperature management, Legionella control is more optimal in water systems with the following water temperatures: